Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Have you ever been cheated on?

-If you partner cheated on you how would you react?
+If your partner cheated on you how would you react?

 If he tries hard to win you back, should you forgive him?